 The stern is the universal name for every canoe, boat, or ship.
 It refers to the canoe’s back side.
 We can smoothly identify the stern part because it is so nearer to the flotation tank.

 The stern helps to reduce the turbulence when we paddle the canoe.
-The distance between bow and stern means the length of any canoe.
+The distance between the bow and stern means the length of any canoe.

 The stem is the vertical form of the canoe’s stern and bow.
 Square stems and rounded stems are the two most common forms of stems.

 The function of a rounded stem is to improve the steering, which helps turn the canoe easily.
-The square stem gives better tracking of the canoe and helps the to move in a straight line.
+The square stem gives better tracking of the canoe and helps to move in a straight line.

 In a tandem canoe, there are two seats on the side of the stern and bow.
 The bow seat has lots of space on the front sides, while the stern seat has less space on the rear side of the canoe.